Repost from 2015-2016. Edited, updated, and corrected.

 Do we need to believe in the Christian (Evangelical) God for our lives to have meaning?
-Larry Dixon, professor of theology at Columbia International University in Columbia, South Carolina thinks so.
+Larry Dixon, a former professor of theology at Columbia International University in Columbia, South Carolina thinks so.
 In a post titled Man’s Significance, Dixon stated:

 Why does man consider himself such a “big screaming deal”?
 Is there no basis for our thinking we are unique in the universe, that there is something about man that shouts “You have value!
 You have worth!”

 Evolutionary theory essentially argues that man makes up his own significance.
 The Bible teaches that we are made in the image and likeness of GOD — and we, therefore, have meaning.

 How sad to miss that fundamental truth of our creation, and to simply sit back in despair and entertain ourselves to death with our machines!

 Listen carefully to what Dixon is saying: Those who deny that meaning is derived from belief in God, live lives of despair, spending their brief sojourn on this earth entertaining themselves.
 Dixon, an Evangelical, shows that he is clueless about how secularists, atheists, agnostics, humanists, and other non-Christians find meaning and purpose.
 One can reject a created by God anthropocentric view of life and still find great satisfaction in living life to its fullest.
 In fact, it is unbelievers who often value and cherish life the most because they only get one opportunity to walk the path of life.
 If you have taken the time to read my ABOUT page, you likely read my answer to the question If you had one piece of advice to give me, what would it be?
 Here is what I said: